 The Environment Act 1995 Part IV Office of the Deputy Prime Minister s.
-82 LAs' duty to review the air quality
+83 Designation of air quality management areas.

-Placed the requirement on the Secretary of State to produce the National Air Quality Strategy; and Established the statutory requirement for Local Authorities to carry out local Review and Assessments of air quality and where necessary declare Air quality Management Areas and produce Air Quality Action Plans.
+Placed the requirement on the Secretary of State to produce the National Air Quality Strategy; and Established the statutory requirement for Local Authorities to carry out local Review and Assessments of air quality and where necessary declare Air quality Management Areas and produce Air Quality Action Plans. s.
+82 LAs' duty to review the air quality s.
+84 Duties of local authorities in relation to designated